 Jan frowned and cocked his head as he too leaned in.

 “Problems with who, exactly?”

-“Don’t panic Captain, it’s nothing to do with Cipple.
+“Don’t panic, it’s nothing to do with Cipple.
 This problem is with another ganglord.
 A character by the name of Gale Fender.”

 Jan turned to Latti, a look of surprise etched into his youthful features.
-Gale Fender was a player in the Mid Rim, and worked on the peripheries of Sedapard, but had never elevated himself to main event status.
-If he had somehow managed to anger the Hutt, to such a degree that he would send two smugglers to Coruscant to be briefed by one of his agents, then Fender had certainly earned Jans admiration.
+Gale Fender was a player in the cluster who worked on the peripheries of Sedapard but had never elevated himself to main event status.
+If he had somehow managed to anger the Hutt, to such a degree that he would send two smugglers to Coruscant to be briefed by one of his agents, then Fender had oddly earned Jans admiration.

 “Fender has nibbled at the edge of Setnin’s pie but has never taken the next step.
-He’s a name but not a serious threat to anyone, although I know he makes good profits and has a loyal team.
+He’s a player but not a serious threat to the big leagues, although I know he makes good profits and has a loyal team.
 If he’s managed to get noticed by Jabba then he’s worth watching.”

 “Believe me, Jabba has been watching him closely.
 Very closely.”
 Lysaar uncrossed her legs and lifted a datapad from the table, motioning for Jan and Latti to do the same.
 “Take a look.
 Reports of his activities along the Corellian Run and the Rimma Trade Route, through the Expansion, the Inner Rim.
 Right here to Coruscant.
 It seems Mister Fender is a very wily operator.
 An opportunist.
 He’s acquired backwater routes from a wide range of people and hooked them together in such a way that he can carry merchandise from the Elrood Sector to Vulpter without encountering a single picket ship, interdictor, pirate raid or inspection frigate.”
 Lysaar tossed the pad onto the couch.
 “Now do you understand why Jabba’s taking notice?”